DON77/yii2test/README.md

 			],

 	note that you should also edit your redirectional urls in facebook developer dashboard.

+13) specify admin users in /frontend/config/main.php && /backend/config/main.php files
+		modules' => [
+			'user' => [
+				'as backend' => 'dektrium\user\filters\BackendFilter',
+				'enableConfirmation'=>false,
+				'admins' => ['admin']
+			],
+		],

+	by default admin users username is 'admin', you can add as much as you want.

-9)configure your mailing system.
+14)configure your mailing system.
 At this point all mails go to  /frontend/runtime/mail folder.